InfuseAI/primehub-site/docs/getting_started/kubernetes_on_gke.md

 ## Next

 The cluster is ready to install PrimeHub.
-Please bring  `EXTERNAL-IP` and `StorageClass` name to next steps.
+Please bring  `EXTERNAL-IP` and `StorageClass` name to the next steps.
 They would be used in the value files of `KeyCloak` and `PrimeHub`

 * `EXTERNAL-IP`: 35.221.223.87
     ```